AleksanderGondek/pipwatch/README.md

 ---
 After new versions of requirement packages are verified to work, their change may be applied in the following ways:
 * Push [*Implemented*]– Just as the name indicates, the commit with changes made by pipwatch is simply pushed to master branch
-* Github flavoured pull request [*To be implemented*] – Changes are going to be staged on fork of project repository and then a pull request is going to be submitted to selected github instance (may be public or enterprise)
+* Github flavoured pull request [*To be implemented*] – Changes are going to be staged on fork of project repository and then a pull request is going to be submitted to selected github instance (may be public or enterprise).
+Pipwatch is going to sync fork and upstream repository automatically
 * Gerrit patch [*To be implemented*] – Changes are going to be submitted as a `git-review` patchset to selected gerrit instance

 **Note**: Currently no monitoring is performed to verify if github/gerrit changes are merged into repository, which can become a nuisance and lead to multiple submissions of same changes.